StarlingXWeb/starlingx-website/site/blog/starlingx-second-release-intro-blog.md

 4. High performance networking
 5. Support for highly accurate synchronous timing

-Below are some of the 2.0 updates in these areas:
+Below are some of the StarlingX 2.0 updates in these areas:

 - We have added significantly to our [documentation](https://docs.starlingx.io) suite and completely refreshed our [wiki](https://wiki.openstack.org/wiki/StarlingX).
 We have made good progress, and this is an area of continued focus for the project.
 - Support for TPM devices to store secrets, and UEFI secure boot are some examples of the easy ways to leverage security capabilities that are critical at the edge.